Degree-Scale Galactic Radio Emission at 122 MHz around the North Celestial Pole with LOFAR-AARTFAAC: Observations and preprocessing

 \subsection{Data Preprocessing}

 The preprocessing steps include RFI-flagging and averaging of the raw visibilities.
 We use \textsc{aoflagger} \citep{offringa2010,offringa2012} to flag RFI-corrupted data.
 We also flagged all the visibilities corresponding to non-operational tiles in the datasets.
 The remaining data were averaged to a lower time resolution of 12 seconds.
-The data volume of an 11-hour observation of 3.1~MHz bandwidth after averaging is $\sim1.7$~TB.
+After averaging, the data volume of an 11-hour observation of 3.1~MHz bandwidth is $\sim1.7$~TB.
 We noted that 5 out of 6 stations outside the ``superterp" had significantly lower visibility amplitudes in all observations recorded during this first pilot program.
 Furthermore, the visibilities corresponding to these stations showed extremely erratic behaviour even after calibration.
-Therefore, we also flagged the tiles corresponding to these five stations before proceeding with the calibration step.
+Therefore, we also flagged the tiles corresponding to these five stations before the calibration step.
+Figure~\ref{fig:uv-coverage} shows the $uv$-coverage of the full A12-HBA array and after flagging the above stations.
+There is a significant reduction of long baselines due to the flagging of the five~stations.
+Note that a single sub-band is sufficient for the purpose of current analysis, i.e. to model and study the spatial properties of the spectrally-smooth diffuse foreground emission, as the confusion noise level is reached in a single sub-band.
+The analysis of the full frequency range, including a power-spectrum analysis, will be presented in a future publication.